Willard Weld Clark papers

 Immediate Source of Acquisition

-The Willard Weld Clark collection was purchased in January 2000 from Charles Apfelbaum, a rare manuscripts dealer in New Jersey, who had acquired the collection from another dealer.
+The Willard Weld Clark papers were purchased in January 2000 from Charles Apfelbaum, a rare manuscripts dealer in New Jersey, who had acquired the collection from another dealer.
 The funds used to purchase this collection came from the B. G. Olesen Endowment.

 Processing Information